ubunatic/makepy/README.md

 Using shorter names and nice alignment allows `argparse` code to be much more readable.
 Yes I know, to allow for such multi-column-based coding, you need to disable some linter rules.
-But it's worth it, not just for argparse code, but for better readable Python code in general. makepy's `ArgumentParser` also provides a few shortcuts to setup commonly found flags directly:
+But it's worth it, not just for `argparse` code, but for better readable Python code in general. makepy's `ArgumentParser` also provides a few shortcuts to setup commonly used related modules directly via the following flags:

 * `with_debug`:   adds `--debug` flag
 * `with_logging`: automatically sets up logging using `makepy.mainlog` after parsing args